toddfoster/toddfoster.github.com/books.md

 Books I've read recently:

+## July 2017
+* Rob Bell, _What Is the Bible?
+How an Ancient Library of Poems, Letters, and Stories Can Trasnform the Way You Think and Feel About Everything_ (HarperOne: 2017)

 ## June 2017
 * Killen & Murphy, _Introduction to Type and Conflict_ (CPP Inc.: 2003)
 * Asaf Hanika, _The Realist_ (Archaia: 2015)